CSR and Compliance Management System

 Managerial Staff Training Sessions

 Compliance education and training are carried out constantly throughout the company for each level of employees.
-We provide general program of compliance management for new employees and, for managerial staffs, group sessions with specific issues.
-In fiscal 2013, primary topics, among others, were anti-monopoly laws, environment related regulations and activities, risk management and import/export control.
-In addition, in fiscal 2004 we started e-Learning-based training for managers, and now the same type of training is also carried out for general employees, ensuring thorough familiarity with compliance among all our employees.
+We provide a general program of compliance management for new employees and, for managerial staffs, group sessions with specific issues.
+In fiscal 2015, this was implemented focusing on the anti-monopoly law, prevention of anti-social transactions, human rights, security export control, etc. The training is cascaded to all departments and employees.
+In addition, in fiscal 2004 we started e-Learning-based training for managers, and currently the same type of training is also carried out for general employees, ensuring thorough familiarity with compliance among all our employees.
 In addition to these, we make active use of casebooks and video materials in an effort to further increase in awareness on compliance issues.

-● Clarion Group’s “Code of Conduct” in various languages
+Clarion Group’s “Code of Conducts” in various languages

 Clarion extends its compliance program throughout the world.
-At moment 2 domestic and 16 overseas affiliates have introduced the similar program.
+Currently, 2 domestic and 17 overseas affiliates have introduced a similar program.

 Each has formulated compliance guidelines materially same as that of headquarters “Code of Conducts”, which are laid out in 8 languages including English, Chinese and Malay.
 Risk assessment and responding plans, which are the core of the compliance programs, are carried out in a similar manner as in the Headquarters.